sctowers/tic_tac_toe_frontend/tic_tac_toe_client/README.md

 3. Enter `npi i` in the terminal to install the node modules
 4. Enter `npm install react-router-dom` in the terminal to install the React Router
 5. Start running the app with `npm start` in the terminal

+Note, some users may need to enter `npm i —force` to resolve any issues surrounding installing Sound and Confetti.

 ## 4. Component & Wireframe Diagrams 🎨
 Our following diagrams illustrate the changes we made over the course of receiving feedback from the trainers, and developing the frontend.